 Description: Most of the maritime landmarks along the Atlantic coast have names whose origin can be found by digging into historical records a bit.
-Located about a mile north of Fishers Island’s East Point, Latimer Reef (also known as Latimer’s Reef and Latimers Reef) is reportedly named after a James Latemore.
+Located about a mile north of Fishers Island’s East Point, Latimer Reef is reportedly named after a James Latemore.
 During the Revolutionary War, the courageous Mr. Latemore embarked in a skiff to spy on a British Fleet at anchor in Fishers Island Sound.
 An alert redcoat aboard one of the vessels spotted Latemore’s small craft, and a boat gave chase.
 Latemore ran aground on his namesake reef, and the British soon captured him and took him back to their fleet.
 At sunrise the following day, Latemore was hanged aboard one of the British frigates then received a watery burial in the Sound.

 In the early days of lightships, each ship was referred to by the name of the station where they were posted, but as the number of lightships increased, it became more difficult to keep track of them, especially when ships were transferred to different stations and districts.
 In 1867, the Lighthouse Board assigned numbers to all active lightships, while years later (in the 1930s) letters were posthumously assigned to the earliest lightships so they could be uniquely identified in historical documents.

-The station was automated in 1974, and in 1983, the fourth-order Fresnel lens was removed from the lighthouse and replaced with a 300-mm lens.
-The old lens was apparently moved to the Elbow of Cross Ledge Lighthouse in Delaware Bay, New Jersey.
-The Latimer Reef Lighthouse continues to flash a white light every six seconds, its modern optic system driven by a solar-powered system first used in the Florida Keys.
+The station was automated in 1954, and the three coastguardsmen connected with the lighthouse were reassigned to Fort Trumbull.
+In 1983, the fourth-order Fresnel lens was removed from the lighthouse and replaced with a 300-mm lens.
+The old lens was apparently moved to the Elbow of Cross Ledge Lighthouse in Delaware Bay.
+Latimer Reef Lighthouse continues to flash a white light every six seconds, using a modern, solar-powered optic.

 Located one mile north of the eastern end of Fishers Island, between the island